 460 Palm by ETCO Homes is a luxury condo home project in the heart of Beverly Hills.
 The project features spacious residences, stylish architecture, and generous living space of up to 3,664 square feet.

-460 Palm’s target demographic was affluent international and domestic buyers.
+Challenge 460 Palm’s target demographic was affluent international and domestic buyers.
 NewGround needed to reach this coveted, elusive, high-end audience.
 These buyers are often reached with pricey spreads in glossy magazines, but the team wanted alternatives to costly media plans.
-How to reach the jet setters, pied-à-terre shoppers, and locals looking to move without breaking the bank?
+How to reach the jetsetters, pied-a-terra shoppers, and locals looking to move without breaking the bank?

-The cost-effective solution to reach the target audience was a combination of public relations and social media.
-The targeting options on sites like Facebook and LinkedIn can be finely calibrated.
+Solution The cost-effective solution to reach the target audience was in a combination of public relations and social media.
+The targeting options on sites like Facebook and LinkedIN can be finely calibrated.
 We customized messages to international audiences, affluent homeshoppers browsing second home options, and high-end brokers.
 Facebook became the highest driver of website traffic, surpassing the usual suspects like Zillow and Google.

 Boral Roofing: Bringing a Game Changing Product to Market

 No other product like it had ever been introduced – anywhere.

 The nation’s largest manufacturer of sustainable concrete and clay tile roofing had just developed a revolutionary, first-of-its-kind durable tile for roofs.
 What made the product a potential market disruptor wasn’t its durability; it was its unique ability to prevent the formation of smog.